-Although we have been in the Health and Safety business for over forty years, we rarely get asked to look at office safety issues.
+Although we have been in the Health and Safety business for almost forty-five years, we rarely get asked to look at office safety issues.
 While there is a perception that offices are relatively safe places to work, there are still plenty of ways for people to get hurt.

-These are some of the common hazards office workers are exposed to and some suggestions as to what you can do to stop them from getting injured.
+These are some of the common hazards office workers face and some suggestions as to what you can do to mitigate them.

-Office ergonomics is a term that is generally, widely misunderstood.
-Strictly speaking, ergonomics refers to the science of designing the workstation to fit within the capabilities and limitations of the worker.
+Ergonomics is a term that is generally, and widely, misunderstood.
+Simply speaking, ergonomics in the office refers to the science of designing the workstation to fit within the capabilities and limitations of the worker.

 In our interpretation, it is the way workspaces are set up to prevent eye strain, as well as pain in the back, wrists, and elbows.
 Each of these symptoms occurs when a worker isn't properly fitting into their "one size fits all" work environment.